-Given the Midas touch he has with movies nowadays, it’s easy to forget that Robert Downey Jr. used to be one of Hollywood’s biggest liabilities.
+Given the Midas touch he has with movies, it’s easy to forget that Robert Downey Jr. used to be one of Hollywood’s biggest liabilities.
 Though he has always been a formidable talent, a series of drug-related arrests and failed attempts at rehabilitation made him a tough sell to studios, particularly in the mid-1990s.
-(Even in the case of Iron Man, the filmmakers had to aggressively sell Downey for the role after the studio rejected the idea.
-Twice.)
-In honor of Downey’s 50th birthday, we’re recounting six films that might have featured him on the movie poster had life gone differently.

 Cryer addressed Ringwald’s comments in the DVD commentary on Pretty in Pink: Everything’s Duckie Edition, saying that, "Molly dropped the bomb that she would’ve been fine with the original ending if Robert Downey Jr., had played Duckie … But since it was me, she just couldn’t see it.
 It was like, wow, so I’m that unattractive?
 Thanks, Mol!”

 Had Downey been cast as Lloyd Dobler in Cameron Crowe’s beloved high school romance, he probably would have owned the role.
-But today, it’s hard to imagine anyone but a lovestruck John Cusack hoisting that boombox up over his head, Peter Gabriel’s “In Your Eyes” blasting.
+But today, it’s hard to imagine anyone but a lovestruck John Cusack hoisting that boombox up over his head with Peter Gabriel’s “In Your Eyes” blasting.
 Though Crowe wrote the role specifically with Cusack in mind, he wasn’t sure that Cusack (who was 23 years old when the film was released) would be interested in playing another high school student.
-So he went against his gut and auditioned other actors for the role, including Kirk Cameron!
-The role was actually offered to Downey, who turned it down—prompting Crowe to go back to his original idea and offer it to Cusack, who signed on immediately.
+So he went against his gut and auditioned other actors for the role ... including Kirk Cameron!
+The role was actually offered to Downey, who turned it down—prompting Crowe to go back to his original idea and offer it to Cusack, who signed on right away.

-Truthfully, we’re not exactly sure how high up on Ron Howard’s list Downey was to play firefighter extraordinaire Brian McCaffrey.
-But Downey’s consideration for the part is particularly amusing considering that you can actually watch his audition tape (right here), and that he got beat out for it by William Baldwin.
+Truthfully, we’re not exactly sure how high up on Ron Howard’s list Downey was to play firefighter extraordinaire Brian McCaffrey in Backdraft.
+But Downey’s consideration for the part is particularly amusing considering that you can actually watch his audition tape (above) and that he got beat out for it by William Baldwin.
 In Downey’s defense, Brad Pitt also unsuccessfully auditioned for the part.